-An amazing cohort of students have been working all summer to welcome new students to Cornell.
+An amazing cohort of students have been working since the summer to welcome new students to Cornell.
 Our Hillel Orientation Team has a variety of virtual programming planned, including swag!
 If you are a new student and want to learn more, please contact our Springboard Innovation Specialist, Maggie Burke.

-Will there be Birthright Israel and Alternative Break trips this winter?
+Will there be Birthright Israel trips this Summer?

 Hillel will be recruiting for Birthright in the fall knowing there is a chance the trips may be cancelled.
 All deposits will be refundable.
-At this time, we are unsure if the other Alternative Break service trips Hillel normally offers will happen this year.
 Please contact our IACT Coordinator Tatiana Uklist for more information or with any questions.

 This is a lot to handle.
 Where can I find help navigating the complexities?